Wojtek the Bear - Polish War Hero

 The author, Aileen Orr, first saw Wojtek when she was eight years old on a Sunday School trip to Edinburgh zoo.
 She says it was love at first sight.
 Her grandfather, who had visited Winfield camp several times a week, and given treats to Wojtek, taught her the Polish word for hello.
 She shouted the Polish word at the zoo and Wojtek responded with a wave of his paw.

-Aileen Orr, in the photograph, can be seen reading from her book Wojtek the Bear at the Polish War memorial in Edinburgh on 14 November 2010.
+Aileen Orr, in the photograph, can be seen reading from her book Wojtek the Bear at the Redbraes Place Polish War memorial in Edinburgh on 14 November 2010.
 At this remembrance service a Memorial to Wojtek the Bear was unveiled.
-This is a separate memorial to the one the Wojtek Memorial Trust is raising funds for.
+This is a separate memorial to the one which was later unveiled in Princes Street, Edinburgh, in 2015.

 Related Material